Derek-Wen/DSC180A-Q1-FinalProject/README.md

 ### Additional Files

-Add various files located in the HDSI Capstone 2023-2024 Sharepoint Documents/Data folder to the data directory.
-This is needed in order to run `scripts/collect_images.py`:
+No additional files are needed as the files needed have already been added to the repository.
+The files below is needed in order to run `scripts/collect_images.py`:
 * `joshua_structures.json`
 * `kevin_structures.json`
 * `jonathan_structures.json`